ground-creative/easy-mcp-github-tools-python/README.md

 2. Use the paramater X-ACCESS-TOKEN with the request headers when making calls to the server.

-## Create GitHub Application instructions
+## Create GitHub Application Instructions

 To use this app, you must first create an OAuth application on GitHub.
 Follow these steps: